Accused shall mean a person accused of a violation who has not yet entered the student conduct process.

 Reporting individual shall encompass the terms victim, survivor, complainant, claimant, witness with victim status and any other term used by an institution to reference an individual who brings forth a report of a violation.

 Respondent shall mean a person accused of a violation who has entered the student conduct process.

 Responsible employee is an employee with the authority to redress sexual and interpersonal violence; who has been given the duty of reporting incidents of sexual violence or any other misconduct by students to the Title IX Coordinator or other appropriate school designee; or whom a student could reasonably believe has this authority or duty.
-If a responsible employee is aware of sexual violence, then the college is considered on notice of that sexual violence.

 Result means any initial, interim and final decision by any College official or entity authorized to resolve disciplinary matters within the institution.
 Students who are found responsible for sexual assault, dating violence or domestic violence will be suspended or expelled.
 Students found in violation of sexual harassment or stalking will be either placed on disciplinary probation, suspended or expelled.
 Students that are placed on disciplinary probation or suspended may be sanctioned intervention services, restrictions from accessing college or community buildings, and educational programs.